Weight Management: Evidence-Based Supplement Guide

 The honest assessment

-Weight management comes down to sustained calorie management, adequate protein, resistance training to preserve muscle, and behavioral consistency.
+When it comes down to it, weight management is about managing calories over the long haul, eating enough protein, lifting to hold onto muscle, and staying consistent.
 Supplements play a minor supporting role at best.
-If a supplement promises dramatic weight loss, it is either lying or contains hidden stimulants/drugs.
+And if one promises dramatic weight loss, it is either lying or hiding stimulants or drugs in the bottle.

 Key Takeaways